pedropark99/spark_map/README.md

 # Overview

-`spark_map` is a python package that offers some tools to easily apply a function over multiple columns of Apache Spark DataFrames, using `pyspark`.
-You could say that `spark_map` offers an implementation for the `map()` python function for Spark DataFrames.
-There are two main functions in the package that performs the heavy work, which are `spark_map()` and `spark_across()`.
+`spark_map` is a python package that offers some tools that help you to apply a function over multiple columns of Apache Spark DataFrames, using `pyspark`.
+The package offers two main functions (or "two main methods") to distribute your calculations, which are `spark_map()` and `spark_across()`.
+Furthermore, the package offers several methods to map (or select) the columns to which you want to apply your calculations (these methods are called *mapping methods* in the package).

-Both of these functions perform the same work, which is to apply a function over multiple columns of a Spark DataFrame.
-But they differ in the method they use to apply this function. `spark_map()` uses the `agg()` method of Spark DataFrame's to apply the function, and `spark_across()` uses the `withColumn()` method to do so.

-This means that you will mainly use `spark_map()` when you want to calculate aggregates of each column.
-Is worthy pointing out that `spark_map()` works perfectly with grouped DataFrames as well (i.e. `GroupedData`).
-In the other hand, you will use `spark_across()` when you want to just transform the values of multiple colums at once by applying the same function over them.

 # Installation